Aurel300/haxe-sys/README.md

 ### Networking

 Non-blocking socket operations are inconvenient to use in the current API even though they are the only (non-`Thread`) solution to some real-time network communication problems.
-IPC communication is not possible.
+IPC communication is not possible, UDP sockets are not fully featured.

 There is a lack of proper unit testing of the networking APIs.
 Certain platforms also miss full implementations of various parts of the networking API.
 (See https://github.com/HaxeFoundation/haxe/issues/6933, https://github.com/HaxeFoundation/haxe/issues/6816)